ysar/ysar.github.io/content/pages/about.md

 magnetospheres.
 I earned a PhD in Space Science in 2021 from the University of Michigan and continued there as a postdoc until Jun 2022.
 From Jul 2022 to Jan 2025, I was a postdoc in the Space Physics group at Princeton University.
+  I am currently a researcher at the University of Minnesota within the School of Physics and Astronomy.

 I specialize in studies of Jupiter's magnetosphere.
 While at Michigan, I used global magnetohydrodynamic simulations to study its